bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 ##### Additional Column Methods

 If the join table for a `has_and_belongs_to_many` association has additional columns beyond the two foreign keys, these columns will be added as attributes to records retrieved via that association.
-Records returned with additional attributes will always be read-only, because Rails cannot save changes to those attributes.
+Records returned with additional attributes will always be read-only, because Quails cannot save changes to those attributes.

 WARNING: The use of extra attributes on the join table in a `has_and_belongs_to_many` association is deprecated.
 If you require this sort of complex behavior on the table that joins two models in a many-to-many relationship, you should use a `has_many :through` association instead of `has_and_belongs_to_many`.